-On June 6, 2017, the promissory note was amended and restated, and the maturity date of the A&R MGHIF Note was extended by one year to July 14, 2018.
-As consideration for the agreement to extend the maturity date, the Company issued an amended and restated secured promissory note to MGHIF that (1) increased the interest rate to ten percent (10%) per annum and (2) provided for the issuance of common stock warrants to purchase 327,995 shares of its common stock to MGHIF.
+On June 6, 2017, the maturity date of the MGHIF Note was extended by one year to July 14, 2018.
+As consideration for the agreement to extend the maturity date of the MGHIF Note, the Company issued an amended and restated secured promissory note to MGHIF that (1) increased the interest rate to ten percent (10%) per annum and (2) provided for the issuance of common stock warrants to purchase 327,995 shares of its common stock to MGHIF.
 The warrants issued to MGHIF each have a five year term from issuance, are first exercisable on the date that is six months after the date of issuance and have an exercise price equal \$0.78 which represents 110% of the closing price of the Company's common stock on the date of issuance.

-The A&R MGHIF Note was treated as a debt modification and as such the issuance date fair value of the warrants is deferred and amortized as incremental interest expense over the term of A&R MGHIF Note.
+The amendment of the MGHIF Note was treated as a debt modification and as such the issuance date fair value of the warrants is deferred and amortized as incremental interest expense over the term of MGHIF Note.
 The warrants are classified as mark to market liabilities under ASC 480, Distinguishing Liabilities from Equity, due to certain put features that allow the holder to put the warrant back to the Company for cash equal to the Black-Scholes value of the warrant upon a change of control or fundamental transaction, as defined in the agreement.
 The warrants had an issuance date fair value of approximately \$0.1 million which was calculated using the Black-Scholes model.

-The estimated fair value of the A&R MGHIF Note was \$1.0 million as of September 30, 2017 and December 31, 2016 which approximates the carry value given the short time lapse since modification, prevailing interest rates and maturity date
+The estimated fair value of the MGHIF Note is \$1.0 million as of June 30, 2017 and December 31, 2016 which approximates carry value given the short time lapse since modification, prevailing interest rates and maturity date